browserengineering/book/book/invalidation.md

         self.height.set(max_ascent + max_descent)
 ```

-As a result of these changes, all of our layout objects' fields should
+As a result of these changes, every layout object field is now
-now be `ProtectedField`s.
-Take a moment to make sure all uses of these
+protected.
+Just like before, make sure all uses of these fields use
-fields use `read` and `get`, and make sure your browser still runs.
+`read` and `get` and that your browser still runs, including during
-Test `contenteditable`, and make sure the browser smoothly updates
-with every change.
+`contenteditable`.
 You will likely need to now fix a few uses of
 `height` and `y` inside `Frame` and `Tab`, like for clamping scroll
 positions.